oishikm12/cpp-collection/README.md

 * [**Wave Sorting**](problems/wave_sorting.cpp) - Given a list of numbers, the task is to sort the array in such a way that for any element in the list, it's two adjacent elements would either be less or more than the element.
 * [**Square Root**](problems/square_root.cpp) - Given a number & its precision value, the task is to find it's plausible square root as fast as possible
-* [**Read The Pages**](problems/read_the_pages.cpp) - Given books with pages in sorted order, our task is two divide the books between multiple readers such that the maximum pages each reader has to read is minimum
+* [**Read The Pages**](problems/read_the_pages.cpp) - Given books with pages in sorted order, our task is to divide the books between multiple readers such that the maximum pages each reader has to read is minimum
 * [**Agressive Cows**](problems/aggressive_cows.cpp) - Given positions of different stalls, task is to place n cows into them such that the minimum distance between them is maximum
 * [**Inversion Count**](problems/inversion_count.cpp) - Given an unsorted array, task is to find out how many possible inversions exist, i.e. elements to left are greater & smaller to left
 * [**Taj Mahal Entry**](problems/taj_mahal.cpp) - Given a list of ticket counters to enter Taj Mahal, each value represents number of people currently in waiting.
 If each counter processes 1 person / minute, the task is to figure out when you will get the ticket if you move to the next counter every minute